virada-k/retail-sales-behavior-analysis-instacart/03-machine-learning/README.md

 <br>

 ## 👪 1.
 Customer Segmentation
-- **Goal:** Separate the customer 4 groups (1.
+- **Goal:** Separate customers into 4 groups (1.
 New Customer 2.
 Core Loyalists (loyal customer) 3.
 At-Risk Loyalists (customers at risk of discontinuing service) and 4.
 Lost Customers) based on their shopping behavior.
 - **Tool:** K-means Clustering in R
 - **Impact:** Customer segmentation helps me identify customer group at high risk of discontinuing service, which is important for differential marketing strategies for each customer group.